seancorfield/dot-clojure/README.md

 * `:nvd` -- pulls in the latest stable release of [NVD for Clojure](https://github.com/rm-hull/nvd-clojure) for checking CVE vulnerabilities

 There are aliases to pull in and start various REPL-related tools:
-* `:dev/repl` -- depending on what is on your classpath, start Rebel Readline and/or any of Portal, Reveal, Cognitect's REBL (or a plain Clojure REPL), with a Socket REPL (on "port 0" which will dynamically select an available port and print it out), but `SOCKET_REPL_PORT` env var overrides, saves port to `.socket-repl-port` file for next time);
+* `:dev/repl` -- depending on what is on your classpath, start Rebel Readline, with a Socket REPL (on "port 0" which will dynamically select an available port and print it out), but `SOCKET_REPL_PORT` env var overrides, saves port to `.socket-repl-port` file for next time);
-  * if Portal is started, adds a few extra commands to the palette;
-  * if Reveal is started, adds an auto-table view for `tap>`'d values;
   * usage:
     * `clj -M:portal:dev/repl` or
-    * `clj -M:rebl:dev/repl` or
-    * `clj -M:reveal:dev/repl` or
     * `clojure -M:rebel:dev/repl` or
     * `clojure -M:rebel:portal:dev/repl` or
-    * `clojure -M:rebel:reveal:dev/repl` (for both of them together).
   * Also works with Figwheel Main (now that I've started doing ClojureScript!):
     * `clojure -M:portal:fig:build:dev/repl` or
-    * `clojure -M:reveal:fig:build:dev/repl`
 * `:classes` -- adds the `classes` folder to your classpath to pick up compiled code (e.g., see https://clojure.org/guides/dev_startup_time)
 * `:socket` -- starts a Socket REPL on port 50505; can be combined with other aliases since this is just a JVM option
 * `:rebel` -- starts a [Rebel Readline](https://github.com/bhauman/rebel-readline) REPL

 * `:jedi-time` -- adds `datafy`/`nav` support for Java Time objects via [jedi-time](https://github.com/jimpil/jedi-time)
 * `:portal` -- pulls in the latest stable release of the [Portal](https://github.com/djblue/portal) data visualization tool -- see the Portal web site for usage options
-* `:reflect` -- adds Stuart Halloway's reflector utility (best used with Portal/REBL/Reveal)
+* `:reflect` -- adds Stuart Halloway's reflector utility (best used with Portal)
-* `:reveal` -- pulls in the latest stable release of the [Reveal](https://github.com/vlaaad/reveal) data visualization tool -- see the Reveal web site for usage options

 There are aliases to pull in specific versions of Clojure:
 * `:master` -- Clojure 1.11.0-master-SNAPSHOT